onkarrainak/onkarrainak/README.md

 - 👯 I’m looking to collaborate on **Data Science Project.**

-- 👨‍💻 All of my projects are available at [https://github.com/onkarrainak](https://github.com/onkarrainak)
+- 👨‍💻 All of my projects are available at [https://github.com/OnkarRainak](https://github.com/OnkarRainak)

-- 💬 Ask me about **Ask me about Python, Java, Data Science, Machine Learning, Spring Boot. .**
+- 💬 Ask me about **Ask me about Python, Java, Data Science, Machine Learning and Spring Boot. .**

 - 📫 How to reach me **rainakonkar@gmail.com**